African hair threading

-African hair threading (also known as hair threading/ threading) is a traditional hairstyling technique deeply rooted in African culture.
-It is cherished for its versatility, beauty, and cultural significance.
-This age-old practice involves intricately wrapping or braiding the natural hair with threads, often made of wool, cotton, or Nylon threads creating striking and elaborate patterns.
-Hair threading is a meticulous art form, passed down through generations, showcasing the richness of African hairstyling artistry within various African communities.
+African hair threading (also known as hair threading/ threading) is a traditional hairstyling technique unique to sub-Saharan African culture.
+This practice involves intricately wrapping or braiding the natural hair with threads, often made of wool, cotton, or Nylon, to create elaborate patterns.

 Etymology and names

 African hair threading has multiple names across Africa in the West African country of Nigeria for example different ethnic groups know African hair threading by their native names.
 The native name in the Igbo language is isi òwu or òwu isī.
-In Yoruba language, it is known as Irun Kiko or Irun Owu.
+In Yoruba language, it is known as Irun Kiko.
 In Ghana in the Ga language it is known as Akweley Waabii, in East Africa it is known as Nywele in the Swahili language.

 Origins

-Hair threading remains a prevalent and cherished traditional hairstyle within many sub-Saharan African societies, particularly prevalent in the cultures of Western and Central Africa.
-This age-old practice of African hair threading has deep roots in the cultural heritage of diverse African communities, tracing its origins back centuries.
-Its enduring presence can be dated to as early as the 15th century, serving as a time-honored method that promotes length retention and nurtures the health of natural hair.
+Hair threading is a prevalent traditional hairstyle within many sub-Saharan African societies, particularly prevalent in the cultures of Western and Central Africa.
+The practice of African hair threading traces its origins back centuries as early as the 15th century.

 Process

 The process begins by sectioning the hair, then wrapping each section with threads and tightly securing the hair in place.
-Not only does this technique serve as a protective style, safeguarding hair from breakage and promoting healthy growth, but it also allows for creativity and expression, with diverse patterns and designs reflecting cultural symbolism, personal identity, or celebratory occasions.
+This technique serves as a protective style, safeguarding hair from breakage.

-African hair threading fosters a strong sense of community and tradition, with women often bonding over shared experiences during the intricate threading process, transmitting cultural heritage from one generation to the next.
-Moreover, beyond its aesthetic appeal, hair threading serves as a cultural marker, embodying heritage, pride, and a celebration of African identity.